-A completed on-line application.
-Respond to a list of essay questions.
-Two (2) reference forms from a recent employer or an educator.
-References from relatives or personal friends will not be accepted.
-A current course schedule along with a plan for completing any remaining prerequisite coursework, if currently enrolled.
+A completed online application.
+Respond to a list of essay questions included in application.
+Admission Test Score (RNs Exempt) Two (2) reference forms from a recent employer or an educator.
+References from relatives or persona friends will not be accepted.
+A current course schedule along with a plan for

+- completing any remaining prerequisite coursework, if currently enrolled.
 The official transcript evaluation will reflect plans for completing the required prerequisites.

 Official transcripts from each college institution attended.
+Paper and electronic transcripts are - attended.
 Paper and electronic transcripts are accepted.
 International transcripts and credentials must be translated into English with letter grades through a foreign evaluation service.
-All transcripts must come directly from the college attended or the foreign evaluation service.
-A current copy of the Illinois nursing license, if licensed as an LPN or RN.
-A naturalization certificate or a green card may be used as documentation for those born outside the United States.
-A \$30 non-refundable fee is payable to Lakeview College of Nursing.
+All transcripts must come directly from the College attended or the foreign evaluation service. - ☐ A current copy of the Illinois nursing license, if licensed as an LPN or RN. - A naturalization certificate or a green card may be used as documentation for those born outside the United States. - ☐ A \$30 non-refundable fee payable to Lakeview College of Nursing.

-After the application has been processed, applicants will receive e-mail confirmation that contains additional information about the program and an evaluation of official transcripts, if applicable.
-This e-mail will be sent to the e-mail address provided on the application for admission.
+After the application has been processed, applicants will receive an email confirmation that contains additional information about the program and an evaluation of official transcripts, if applicable.
+This email will be sent to the email address provided on the application for admission.